The changing of the seasons is a bittersweet time. The days are golden and we wake to snow dusting the mountains.

 - 1 medium sweet onion, finely chopped (about 2 cups)

 - 2 medium scrubbed Yukon Gold potatoes, diced

 - 2 cups corn stock or vegetable broth

-- 2 cups half and half or condensed milk
+- 2 cups half and half or evaporated milk

 - 1 cup chopped green beans